dotnet/csharplang/proposals/index-range-changes.md

 This means to support key types special casing is already needed.
 The special casing of `string` is less interesting as the language does this in other areas (`foreach` lowering, constants, etc ...).
 The special casing of `ref struct` is more concerning as it's special casing an entire class of types.
-The get labeled as Indexable if they simply have a property named `Count` with a return type of `int`.
+They get labeled as Indexable if they simply have a property named `Count` with a return type of `int`.

 After consideration the design was normalized to say that any type which has a property `Count` / `Length` with a